Home » Course » Main Course

 With Fall just around the corner, I am so ready to dive into all the cozy and comforting food recipes that gives us all the warm and fuzzies as the weather gets cooler.

-And not only is this Puff Pastry Chicken Pot Pie the perfect Fall and winter comfort food, we always get plenty of leftovers and it takes us a few days to completely finish it.
-Not having to cook every day is a saving grace for me!
+And not only does this Puff Pastry Chicken Pot Pie recipe make the perfect Fall and Winter comfort food, we always get plenty of leftovers and it takes us a few days to completely finish it.

 I fell in love with this the first time I had it – it’s a gorgeous, lovely combo and I cannot get enough of it!